kschwank/dcache-bash-completion/README.md

 zsh can use bash completion scripts with a little help:

-Add the following to you .zshrc:
+Add the following to your .zshrc:

     _have()
     {